by Gregory James

 Realizing Unity – the Being-state Beyond Duality

 Now I’m no physicist, but I do understand that we must move beyond the concept of Unity/Integration/Underlying Nature to Know the actual event; mathematical equations and philosophy just won’t cut it!
-And thus, as soon as we apply a concept to define this Knowing, it is no longer the Knowing at all but rather an idea that is deficient as a means to define it.
+Thus, as soon as we apply a concept to define this Knowing, it is no longer the Knowing at all but rather an idea that is deficient as a means to define it.
 Therefore, the only way to Know – beyond the concept – is to become it; to BE it.
 And the only way to do this, wherein the subject of the self is liberated from its place as a contrasting agent to the total event, is via highly advanced and precise Meditation and Energetic Work – such as Tai Chi, Chi Gong and Tao Gong (although there are a few viable methodologies remaining).
 Herein, the Being-state IS the wave function and its Integrated Interplay with the wave functions of the immediate environment (and what “immediate” means here is only a limitation established by the depth of the Meditation beyond the initial “threshold” of subject/object split).
 Paradoxically, Herein, there is nothing but Pure Observation, albeit so far beyond concepts and identity that there is no subject – only Liberated Integration Objectively Observing Itself (the ubiquitous dissemination of Being).

 When a person Enters this profound Being-state – even if only momentarily – the person begins to fundamentally Transform to the degree he/she is able to maintain the Being-state.
 The reason for this gradual Transformation is that this person is converging and transducing Higher Consciousness Here – in the human-realm in the present moment.
 The true esoteric practitioner is not attempting to alter something in the Cosmos, praying for God to deliver world peace, or attempting to bombard others with “Love and Light”, etc., but is rather Working to Transmute his/her Being using the principles and conditions available Here – thus inviting and cultivating a dynamic future potential into the Present, the accumulation and propagation of which ultimately supplies the purification of Consciousness required to effectively Work toward and achieve Enlightenment.
 (This is NOT to say that we can become Enlightened or “erase” our problems and karma simply by ignoring the darkness and focusing only on “Higher Consciousness”; this manner of operation is neither “higher” nor “conscious”.)